fossasia/phimpme-android/README.md

 ## Features

-* Click beautiful image from Phimpme app.
-Use various advance scene modes, and variety of While balance modes.
+* Click beautiful images using the Phimp.me app.
+Use various advanced scene modes, and variety of balance modes.

 * You can use your voice actions to invoke Camera, Just say "Ok Google click a picture".
 You can also select front and rear camera based on voice.